furjac/FG_Crypter/README.md

 So this is about i made

+# executable

+For those who cant execute python i added the FG_Crypter.exe in releases feel free to raise issue or dm me in discord

 # Help needed

 If u guys know how to do the stub and runtime component help plz open an issue or contact me in dm